Shifting abortion laws cause confusion for patients, clinics

 TALLAHASSEE, Fla.
-(AP) — Abortion providers and patients were struggling Friday to navigate the evolving legal landscape around abortion laws and access across the country since the U.S. Supreme Court overturned Roe v.
+(AP) — Abortion providers and patients are struggling to navigate the evolving legal landscape around abortion laws and access across the country since the U.S. Supreme Court overturned Roe v.
 Wade last week.

 In Florida, a law banning abortions after 15 weeks went into effect Friday, the day after a judge called it a violation of the state constitution and said he would sign an order temporarily blocking the law next week.
 The ban could have broader implications in the South, where the state has wider access to the procedure than its neighbors.